EvidenceBackedPoliticalBeliefs/UnitedKingdom/README.md

 Just because the human mind is not a clockwork hyper-rational machine, capable of following the precisely optimal outcome for itself, every time, on demand, doesn't mean that there aren't discrete actions that are better than others.

 Have you ever been on a diet?
-Are you a hypocrite for not being able to follow through? or are you a flawed human like everyone else.
+Are you a hypocrite for not being able to follow through?
+Or are you a flawed human like everyone else.
 It doesn't change the *fact* that eating less food causes weight loss.

 # Politics
 Now with the moral basis clearly outlined we can more objectively analyse the political issues.
 Each opinion will be stored in a markdown document containing the following.